RizqiPangestu/lemmatizerIndo-python/README.md

-Thanks to David Christiandy and his friends that originally created this, and my friends Sadhu and Joshua for doing most of the work.
+Thanks to David Christiandy and his friends that originally created this, and my friends Sadhu and Joshua.